Adolpho Lindenberg

 Adolpho Lindenberg (3 June 1924 – 2 May 2024) was a Brazilian civil engineer, architect, writer and political activist.
-A cousin and disciple of Plinio Corrêa de Oliveira, the founder of Tradition, Family and Property, he was the president of the Plinio Corrêa de Oliveira Institute, from its creation in 2006 until his death, in 2024.
+A cousin and disciple of Plinio Corrêa de Oliveira, the founder of Tradition, Family, Property, he was the president of the Plinio Corrêa de Oliveira Institute, from its creation in 2006 until his death, in 2024.

 Early life and professional career

 Grandson of engineer Ludwig Linderberg, a German immigrant who settled in Brazil in 1818 and son of Eponina Ribeiro dos Santos, from a traditional family of the 15th century, and of Adolpho Carlos, a doctor and the first full professor of dermatology at the Faculty of Medicine of São Paulo, Adolpho Lindenberg was born in São Paulo on 3 June 1924.
 He graduated in Civil Engineering and Architecture at the Mackenzie Presbyterian University, in 1949.

 He started his own enterprise, the Adolpho Lindenberg Construction Company (Portuguese: Construtora Adolpho Lindenberg) or CAL, in 1952, which became in short time, one of the most admired in Brazil.
 CAL name is associated with the reintroduction of the colonial style in Brazilian contemporary architecture.
 His style left a mark in many buildings of São Paulo.
 Since the 1950s, he created many buildings in the colonial style, because he believed it to be more suitable to Brazilian climate and culture than the Bauhaus style.
 From the 1960s to the 1980s, he authored many buildings in neoclassical or mediterranean style, with great success in the real estate market, to the point that about 60% of the luxury buildings in São Paulo from that time follow this style.
 His neoclassical style was named "Lindenberg style".